Rick Harrison: Personal life

 Harrison had two sons, Corey and Adam, with his first wife Kim, and one son, Jake, with his second wife, Tracy.

 In January 2024, Adam Harrison died from a drug overdose.
 Adam worked at the pawn shop, and later became a plumber.
-According to Corey, quoted in a 2016 HuffPost article, Adam had no apparent interest in appearing on the show.
+According to Corey, quoted in a 2012 HuffPost article, Adam had no apparent interest in appearing on the show.

 Harrison has described himself as "a complete geek" having a deep passion for learning the history of items he acquires.
 He also has a fixation of antique automobiles as well as being an avid reader.

 In 2012, Harrison, twice divorced, announced his engagement to Deanna Burditt, who was also twice divorced.
 The couple married on July 21, 2013, in Laguna Beach, California.
 Counting Cars star and car expert Danny Koker became an ordained minister and performed the ceremony, while Pawn Stars costar Austin "Chumlee" Russell served as a ring bearer.
 Through this marriage, he gained three stepdaughters: Sarina, Ciana, and Marissa.
 The couple divorced in September 2020.

 In 2021, Harrison married Amanda Palmer.

 They split in 2023.
 On March 6, 2025, Harrison became engaged to Angie Polushkin.
+They married on January 3, 2026, at A Little White Wedding Chapel in Las Vegas.